 The EVENT_TRACE_VERSION_INFORMATION structure is one of many that the ZwQuerySystemInformation (or NtQuerySystemInformation) function expects in its information buffer when given the information class SystemPerformanceTraceInformation (0x1F).
 This particular structure is selected when the first dword in the information buffer on input is EventTraceKernelVersionInformation (0x00).

-The EVENT_TRACE_VERSION_INFORMATION structure is not documented.
-Its only known public disclosure by Microsoft is a C-language definition in a header file named NTETW.H from the Enterprise edition of the Windows Driver Kit (WDK) for Windows 10 version 1511.
+The EVENT_TRACE_VERSION_INFORMATION structure is not documented but Microsoft has published a C-language definition in a header file named NTETW.H from the Enterprise edition of the Windows Driver Kit (WDK) for Windows 10 version 1511.

 The EVENT_TRACE_VERSION_INFORMATION is 0x08 bytes in both 32-bit and 64-bit Windows.